-The snow-fed lake at 3,100 feet in elevation and with a perimeter measuring 3.4 miles is surrounded by the vast Mt.
-Hood National Forest.
-At 167 feet deep, Lost Lake is the second-deepest body of water in the Mount Hood National Forest after Wathum Lake at 177 feet.
+Mt.
+Hood is the highest mountain in Oregon.
+It also ranks as the 4th highest in the string of Cascade Mountain Range volcanoes that stretch from Mt.
+Garibaldi in British Columbia south to Mt.
+Lassen in Northern California.
+The snow-fed Lost Lake at 3,100 feet in elevation and with a perimeter measuring 3.4 miles is surrounded by the vast Mt.
+Hood National Forest which encompasses 1.2 million acres and over 1200 miles of hiking trails.
+At 167 feet deep, Lost Lake is the second-deepest body of water in the Mt.
+Hood National Forest after Wathum Lake at 177 feet.
+The lake is bounded on the east by 4,468 ft Lost Lake Butte and on the southwest by 4,556 ft Preachers Peak.
+Lost Lake is fed by three unnamed intermittent creeks from Lost Lake Butte, and Inlet Creek from Preachers Peak.
+The lake maintains a highly consistent level via an outlet at the north tip from the source of Lake Branch Hood River.
 The surrounding area is home to several threatened species and has been targeted by conservation groups for wilderness protection.
 The area is also part of the proposed Lewis and Clark Mount Hood Wilderness which would prevent development, logging, mining, and possibly require the removal of structures and roads.

 Lost Lake is privately owned and the Lost Lake Resort offers 120 RV and tent camp sites on a “first-come first-serve” basis.
 The camping sites are quite large and well-spaced, with impressive giant Douglas Firs, White Pines, Cedars, and Mountain Hemlocks throughout that provide remarkable seclusion considering the number of sites available in the campground.
 Swimming, canoeing, kayaking, and boating, are allowed on the lake as long as the boats are non-motorized.
 Fish are plentiful with opportunities to catch rainbow, brown, and brook trout, as well as Kokanee salmon.
+Throughout the area are blacktail deer, squirrels, chipmunks, black bear, bobcat, and cougar.
 On the north shore of the lake there is a large day use area for picnicking as well as a small general store with basic amenities.
 The area is perfect for families and day-trippers.
 Additionally, the resort can provide boating and fishing gear rentals.

 The picturesque area offers a variety of hiking trails including the Shoreline Trail #656 which is an easy walk around the lake totaling 3.2 miles.
 Along the hike there are countless views of Mount Hood with the lake in the foreground.
 The hiking trail takes you around the lake and through old-growth timber, wildflowers, and swampy meadows.
 The hike is easy, with a boardwalk at times and also passes through the day-use picnic area and campsite along the shoreline.
 There is also the more advanced hike, the Huckleberry Mountain Trail #617 which joins the Pacific Crest Trail.
 This hike begins at the south-end of the lake where you find a junction for the Huckleberry Mountain Trail #617 and climbs steeply for 2.5 miles to the Pacific Crest Trail.
 Hiking back from this junction with the Pacific Crest Trail will create an approximate 7.5 mile round-trip and a moderate hike.
 For a hike to see a view of Mount Hood, Mt.
 Baker, Mt.
 Adams, and Mt.
 St. Helens (on a clear day), take the Lost Lake Butte Trail which starts from the general store parking area and climbs the western slope of the area.
 The hike is pretty steep, climbing 1,400 feet in 2 miles.